T.A.M.I. Show: Set list

+Release

+T.A.M.I.
+Show opened in Los Angeles on November 14, 1964.
+The film was originally distributed by Electronovision Productions.
+American International Pictures acquired the distribution rights to the film in December.
+The film opened in New York City on January 27, 1965.

+Dick Clark Productions later acquired ownership of the film.

 Home media

 During the VHS era, there was never an authorized home video release of T.A.M.I.
 Show in its full, original cut, although bootlegs abounded.
 Most of the bootlegs were missing the Beach Boys' performance.
 The Beach Boys had been deleted from all prints made after the movie's initial theatrical run because of a copyright dispute by the request of someone in their management.
 Selected numbers from the T.A.M.I.
 Show were edited together with performances from another concert film by the same producers, The Big T.N.T.
 Show, to create a hybrid work called That Was Rock.
 This film did receive a home video release from Media Home Entertainment's music division, Music Media, in 1984.
 It was felt that the film was unlikely to be released due to the cost of obtaining the publishing and performance rights to the extensive lineup of artists.
 (All of the four Beach Boys songs from the show eventually surfaced on DVD in Sights and Sounds of Summer, a special CD/DVD edition of Sounds of Summer: The Very Best of The Beach Boys.)

 On March 23, 2010, Shout!
 Factory released T.A.M.I.
 Show on a restored, digitally remastered and fully authorized DVD, with all performances, including the Beach Boys, included.
 (A DVD release of the complete film by First Look Studios had been planned for 2007, but subsequently withdrawn.)

 On December 2, 2016, T.A.M.I.
 Show was released in Blu-ray as a combo package with The Big T.N.T.
 Show by Shout!
 Factory.
 Both features are presented in 1080p resolution, 1.78:1 aspect ratio and DTS-HD Master Audio Stereo.

 The film was shown in its entirety in Canada on First Choice Network in 1984, the 20th anniversary of its release.